College Applicants Under the Influence of Social Media

 I am not unsympathetic to the students who post these videos.
 They, and you, have grown up in a culture that prizes social media stardom.
 A little bit of attention and, sometimes, some advertising revenue can be exciting.
 But there’s are differences between showmanship and arrogance, entertainment and misdirection, and advice and speculation.

 In the old days, mindless entertainment was considered a bad influence on kids.
 College videos, though, purport to be good influences on kids — and that’s bad.
 It’s one thing to watch “Beavis and Butt-head” and know that your brain is atrophying by the minute.
 It’s another to think you’re gaining crucial, benevolent advice when, in fact, your anxiety is rising.
 Everyday peer pressure is troubling enough.
-College videos amplifies it exponentially.
+College videos amplify it exponentially.

 Social media has its place, of course.
 But, you have to be discerning.
 It’s one thing to watch a video recommending a cute outfit or telling you how to fix your mom’s coffee maker.